-Taxi service is available on the center median fronting the terminal baggage claim areas.
-The fare from the airport to Waikiki during for periods outside of rush hour is \$25-\$35.
+Taxi service is available on the center median fronting Complimentary bus service to and from HCC will be the terminal baggage claim areas.
+The fare from the airprovided for those reserving their hotel room through port to Waikiki during for periods outside of rush hour the IMS 2007 Housing Bureau.
+The pick-up and dropis \$25-\$35. off zones are located at: